thenativeweb/eventsourcingdb-client-golang/README.md

     // ...
   },
   []eventsourcingdb.Precondition{
-    eventsourcingdb.NewIsEventQLTruePrecondition("FROM e IN events WHERE e.type == 'io.eventsourcingdb.library.book-borrowed' PROJECT INTO COUNT() < 10"),
+    eventsourcingdb.NewIsEventQLQueryTruePrecondition("FROM e IN events WHERE e.type == 'io.eventsourcingdb.library.book-borrowed' PROJECT INTO COUNT() < 10"),
   },
 )
 ```